-Tailinh Agoyo has over 15 years of professional public relations, marketing, and design experience.
+Tailinh Agoyo has over 20 years of professional public relations, marketing, and design experience.
 She was head of design for the international firm Monitor Group's West Coast offices.
 Tailinh worked at SWAIA Santa Fe Indian Market as director of public relations, marketing, and programming.
 Leveraging both traditional and social media outlets, SWAIA received international attention for Santa Fe Indian Market resulting in record 175,000 visitors for 2013.
 Along with two colleagues, Tailinh founded Indigenous Fine Art Market in 2014 and managed marketing and creative services for the national non-profit organization for two years.
 In May 2016, she produced EAST, an Indigenous art show in Connecticut in partnership with the Pequot Museum and Northeast Indigenous Arts Alliance.
-Tailinh is the founder and director of We Are the Seeds, a non-profit organization dedicated to celebrating and supporting Indigenous art and culture.
+Tailinh is the founder and director of We Are the Seeds, a non-profit organization dedicated to uplifting and centering Indigenous voices through the arts.

 Actor in Film and Television